Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: DBI type K-essence lagrangian and derivation of essential dynamics

 \section{DBI type K-essence lagrangian and derivation of essential dynamics}

 K-essence theories are scalar field models characterized by a Lagrangian that depends nonlinearly on the kinetic term $X = \partial_{\mu}\phi\partial^{\mu}\phi$, where $\phi$ is the k-essence scalar field.
 Unlike canonical scalar field theories where the kinetic term appears linearly, k-essence allows for a richer dynamical structure, making it suitable for modeling both early and late time cosmic acceleration \cite{Scherrer, Padmanabhan, Mukhanov1, Vikman, Martin, Hussain1}.
-Among the many forms of k-essence, one particularly well motivated example is the DBI type k-essence model.
-In this work, we explore two distinct classes of k-essence scalar field models within the framework of the DBI type Lagrangian.\\
+Among the many forms of k-essence, one particularly well-motivated example is the DBI-type k-essence model.
+In this work, we explore two distinct classes of k-essence scalar field models within the framework of the DBI-type Lagrangian.
+It is worth clarifying that the term \emph{k-essence theory}, as used throughout this paper, is standard in the literature~\cite{Picon1, Picon2, Mukhanov1, Vikman}.
+Fundamentally, it refers to a class of models where the kinetic energy of the scalar field typically dominates over the potential energy to drive the cosmological dynamics.
+Because of this, k-essence does not denote a single field configuration, but rather a well-defined \emph{class} of models that share the same underlying structure - specifically, a nonlinear kinetic Lagrangian.
+Each model within this framework admits its own action principle, equations of motion, stability criteria, attractor solutions, and observational signatures.
+In this sense, it constitutes a genuine theoretical framework, much like quintessence or Galileon gravity, and we therefore refer to it here as a ``theory''.\\